 The gift tax continues to follow the estate tax exemption and rates.
 (See Chart 5.)
 Any gift tax exemption used during life reduces the estate tax exemption available at death.
 Using up some of your exemption during life can be tax-smart, depending on your situation and goals.
-See Case Study V.

-You also can exclude certain gifts of up to \$14,000 per recipient each year (\$28,000 per recipient if your spouse elects to split the gift with you or you're giving community property) without depleting any of your gift tax exemption.
-This is the same as the 2014 amount.
-(The exclusion is adjusted for inflation annually, but it increases only in \$1,000 increments, so it typically goes up only every few years.)
+You also can exclude certain gifts of up to \$14,000 per recipient each year (\$28,000 per recipient if your spouse elects to split the gift with you or you're giving community property) without depleting any of your gift and estate tax exemption.
+This is the same as the 2015 amount.
+(The exclusion is adjusted for inflation annually, but it increases only in \$1,000 increments, so it typically goes up only every few years.
+It might go up again for 2017.)

-Warning: You need to use your 2015 exclusion by Dec.
+Warning: You need to use your 2016 exclusion by Dec.
 31. The exclusion doesn't carry over from year to year.
-For example, if you don't make an annual exclusion gift to your granddaughter this year, you can't add \$14,000 to your 2016 exclusion to make a \$28,000 taxfree gift to her next year.
+For example, if you don't make an annual exclusion gift to your granddaughter this year, you can't add \$14,000 to your 2017 exclusion to make a \$28,000 taxfree gift to her next year.